Find the Best Champagne and Bubbly on Any Budget

 14. Castellroig Brut Cava

-Expect excellent quality sparkling wines from all places but Champagne.
+Expect excellent sparkling wines from all places except Champagne.

 $20–$30 – Getting Sophisticated

 What does $10 more get you?
-About as close as you get to Champagne’s quality without paying for it.
+It’s about as close as you get to Champagne’s quality without paying for it.
 As this is a step up, these wines are for events where you need to do precisely that.
-An impressive wine that impresses.
+It’s an impressive wine that impresses.
 Perfect for your boss’ place, a fancy dinner party, or a sophisticated shindig where seemingly everyone knows something about wine.
-(Think anyone in New York or equally self-important cities.)
+(Think of sophisticated gatherings or wine-savvy crowds.)

 Bonus: You can buy at least one quality cooperative Champagne (What’s a cooperative?) by Nicolas Feuillatte for $29.99.
 While we have some examples, at this point, it’s useful to do a little extra homework on your smartphone (see tips below).

-What You Get: Domestic Sparklers (Good), Reserva or Gran Reserva Cava (Excellent), Crémant (Excellent), Franciacorta (Good), Blanc de Blanc (Great), Sekt (Good)
+What You Get: Domestic Sparklers (Good), Reserva or Gran Reserva Cava (Excellent), Crémant (Excellent), Franciacorta (Good), Blanc de Blancs (Great), Sekt (Good)

 Some Helpful Tips